ppy/osu-wiki/wiki/Tournaments/CH/CHS_1/en.md

 5. Players will form a team of 2 and participate in the Qualifiers, the team composition must be within the same tier.
    - The top 16 team from each tier will then proceed to the knockout stage and form a team of 4 with a composition of 2 tier 1 players and 2 tier 2 players
      - The composition was decided by the [team picker](#organisation)
-6. Players are allowed to be below #25,000 in rank when the registration phase are still open but when they close players must be within the rank range.
-7. Teams will ban **1 map** during the Round of 16 stage, from Quarterfinals and onwards teams will ban **2 maps**.
+6. Teams will ban **1 map** during the Round of 16 stage, from Quarterfinals and onwards teams will ban **2 maps**.
-8. The team with the highest `!roll` **bans second and picks first**.
+7. The team with the highest `!roll` **bans second and picks first**.
 The team with the lowest `!roll` **bans first and picks second**.
-9. FreeMod mod will be played when 2 players have different mod set (e.g. Player 1 use Hidden and Player 2 use HardRock).
+8. FreeMod mod will be played when 2 players have different mod set (e.g. Player 1 use Hidden and Player 2 use HardRock).
-10. Failed scores count
+9. Failed scores count
-11. The winning conditions for each stage are listed below:
+10. The winning conditions for each stage are listed below:
     - the Round of 16: Best-of-9 (First to 5 points)
     - the Quarterfinals and the Semifinals: Best-of-11 (First to 6 points)
     - the Finals and the Grand Finals: Best-of-13 (First to 7 points)
-12. In case of a tie, teams will play the tiebreaker map
+11. In case of a tie, teams will play the tiebreaker map
     - There will be 3 tiebreaker maps available; and each team will have to PM the dutying referee to chose their tiebreaker ban, the remaining tiebreaker left will be the one that gets played.
-13. Once they get into the Discord server, they need to change their Discord nickname to their osu! username.
+12. Once they get into the Discord server, they need to change their Discord nickname to their osu! username.
-14. All members within the organisation couldn't participate in the tournament, with the exceptions of mappool selector, designer, and commentator.
+13. All members within the organisation couldn't participate in the tournament, with the exceptions of mappool selector, designer, and commentator.
-15. In case of any suspicious registrations, organiser has all the rights to reject the application.
+14. In case of any suspicious registrations, organiser has all the rights to reject the application.
-16. Any excessive toxic behaviour in the match/discord may proceed to a disqualification from the tournament.
+15. Any excessive toxic behaviour in the match/discord may proceed to a disqualification from the tournament.

 [flag_AR]: /wiki/shared/flag/AR.gif "Argentina"
 [flag_BR]: /wiki/shared/flag/BR.gif "Brazil"